dlrhksdn25199/CEP146NDD_group_presentation_1/README.md

 - Build PPTX & script  : Taishi

 i put names on team roles but we need to help each other out for this. we dont have a lot of time

+# CEP146NDD Group Presentation 1: Mass Credential Exposure: Apple, Google, Facebook Case Study

+## Objective

+The goal of this project is to research and present a current event in software development: a massive leak of 16 billion usernames and passwords affecting platforms like Apple, Google, and Facebook.
+We aim to understand the risks, implications for users and developers, and the transition toward password less authentication.